 For more information:

-This environmental center, in Renfrew Park, is located on Route 16 East, take Exit 5 off I-81 (Main Street is Route 16)
+The offices of this environmental education organization are located on Route 16 East, take Exit 5 off I-81 (Main Street is Route 16).

 Hours: 9 a.m. to 4 p.m.

 The Institute is a non-profit organization serving the region with outdoor programming in environmental and cultural education, and a wide variety of family events.
 Activities are conducted at various parks and natural areas around the greater Waynesboro area.